Pooja-Velmurugen/CODSOFT/README.md

 # CODSOFT
-this contain the four task which is given by the codsoft
+This repository contain the four task which is given by the codsoft All the four task consists of the tkinter ,messagebox and random module

-all the four task consists of the same module tkinter ,messagebox,abd random TO RUN: simply install vs code and install python extension to run the python program
+TO RUN: simply install vs code and install python extension,and necessary packages to run the python program